EleoXDA/EleoXDA/README.md

 ---
 ## :information_desk_person:  About Me
-#### I am a mobile developer (kotlin, flutter,...swift).
+#### I am a mobile engineer (kotlin, flutter,...swift).
 My journey started on XDA Developers Forum in 2012.
 I am advanced in QA and Junior in Android Development.
 I have edited several apps and have worked with custom ROM/firmware for several devices.
 Following that:

 - I started with simple Bash & XML, and currently expanded my programming knowledge to Kotlin and Flutter.
 Expecting to receive Associate Android developer certificate from Google.
-- I also am developing my FullStack side by joining full-time Le Wagon bootcamp on RubyOnRails (Ruby+SQL+HTML+CSS+JavaScript+Rails)
+- I am also a certified FullStack developer (Le Wagon) by finishing a full-time 9-week bootcamp about Ruby,SQL,HTML,CSS,JS and Rails, with 2 projects at the end.
 - My next stop is learning Swift for iOS development.
 - I’m looking to expand my collaborations on cross-platform and/or native development